NOVEMBER 24, 2020

 - iSRA Departmental Research Administrative Training Intensive: https://www.srainternational.org/meetings/intensive-training/online-intensive-program/departmental-2020-online/departmental-education

 SEPTEMBER 29, 2020

-Effective August 31, 2020, research involving human participants that was halted by the COVID-19 emergency may resume and new human participant research may begin (see Resuming Face-to-Face Human Participant Research).
+- Effective August 31, 2020, research involving human participants that was halted by the COVID-19 emergency may resume and new human participant research may begin (see Resuming Face-to-Face Human Participant Research).
 Any human participant research being conducted in person requires the submission and approval of a Return to Face-to-Face Research Plan prior to the conduct of in-person research.

 - Results from 2019 member survey showed interest in the following topics (with # of “interested” votes):

 Award management, e.g., monitoring award expenditures, monthly financial reports (6)